New Hampshire: Economy

 The Bureau of Economic Analysis estimates that New Hampshire's total state product in 2018 was $86 billion, ranking 40th in the United States.
 Median household income in 2017 was $74,801, the fourth highest in the country (including Washington, DC).
 Its agricultural outputs are dairy products, nursery stock, cattle, apples and eggs.
 Its industrial outputs are machinery, electric equipment, rubber and plastic products, and tourism is a major component of the economy.

 New Hampshire experienced a major shift in its economic base during the 20th century.
 Historically, the base was composed of traditional New England textiles, shoemaking, and small machine shops, drawing upon low-wage labor from nearby small farms and parts of Quebec.
 Today, of the state's total manufacturing dollar value, these sectors contribute only two percent for textiles, two percent for leather goods, and nine percent for machining.
 They experienced a sharp decline due to obsolete plants and the lure of cheaper wages in the Southern United States.

 New Hampshire today has a broad-based and growing economy, with a state GDP growth rate of 2.2% in 2018.
 The state's largest economic sectors in 2018, based on contribution to GDP, are: 15% real estate and rental and leasing; 13% professional business services; 12% manufacturing; 10% government and government services; and 9% health care and social services.

 The state's budget in FY2018 was $5.97 billion, including $1.79 billion in federal funds.
-The issue of taxation is controversial in New Hampshire, which has a property tax (subject to municipal control) but no broad sales tax or income tax.
-The state does have narrower taxes on meals, lodging, vehicles, business and investment income, and tolls on state roads.
+The state has a property tax (subject to municipal control) but no broad sales tax or income tax.
+The state does have narrower taxes on meals, lodging, vehicles, and business income; and has tolls on some expressways.
+Though there is no broad-based state tax, local jurisdictions have the U.S.'s 8th-highest property taxes as of a 2019 ranking by the Tax Foundation.
+However, the state's overall tax burden is relatively low; in 2010 New Hampshire ranked 8th-lowest among states in combined average state and local tax burden.